 If you only take one tip from this list, this is it.
 It’s super important that you follow and stick to a daily cleaning routine.
 Your oil glands are active all day and when that oil combines with dirt, makeup, and pollution, it can potentially worsen and cause breakouts.
 If at the end of the day you’re unable to wash your face, substitute with face wipes.

 If spot treatments don’t help clear up your acne, you may have better luck with a sulphur mask.
 Sulphur has been used as an acne treatment for many years and will help to unclog your pores and reduce inflammation.
 It can also help swollen pimples look smaller.

 You can apply the mask on just the pimple or over your entire face.
 Some products can be left on overnight as a spot treatment and others must be rinsed off after a few minutes.
 Make sure to closely follow all directions on your product, and never leave a mask on longer than it says on the package.

 14. Get an Cortisone Injection

 A cortisone injection may be an option if you have deep, painful zits and cystic breakouts that don’t want to heal.
-Keep in mind that cortisone injections aren’t meant to be used as regular treatment for acne (an effective skincare routine should be a priority), but they’re helpful and get rid of acne fast.
+Keep in mind that cortisone injections aren’t meant to be used as a regular treatment for acne (an effective skincare routine should be a priority), but they’re helpful and get rid of acne fast.

-For this procedure, diluted cortisone is injected into the pimple and within a few hours, the swelling and pain goes away.
+For this procedure, diluted cortisone is injected into the pimple and within a few hours, the swelling and pain go away.
 Ideally, you’ll want to speak with your doctor or dermatologist about this option before you need one.